SoftwareAG/c8y-docs/content/concepts/interfacing-devices-bundle/agent-lifecycle.md

 Besides remote control of devices, the other main task of agents is to transmit data from sensors.
 This data can vary as outlined in the domain model section:

 -   **Measurements** are produced by reading sensor values.
-In some cases, this data is read in static intervals and sent to the platform (e.g. temperature sensors or electrical meters).
-In other cases, the data is read on demand or at irregular intervals (e.g. health devices such as weight scales).
+In some cases, this data is read in static intervals and sent to the platform (for example, temperature sensors or electrical meters).
+In other cases, the data is read on demand or at irregular intervals (for example, health devices such as weight scales).
 Regardless what kind of protocol the device supports, the agent is responsible for converting it into a "push" protocol by uploading data to {{< product-c8y-iot >}}.
--   **Events** that need to be processed in realtime by IoT applications, e.g. notifications from a motion detector or transactions from a vending machine.
+-   **Events** that need to be processed in realtime by IoT applications, for example, notifications from a motion detector or transactions from a vending machine.
--   **Alarms** are events that require human intervention, e.g. tamper events sent by an electrical meter.
+-   **Alarms** are events that require human intervention, for example, tamper events sent by an electrical meter.
--   **Audit logs** are events that are recorded for risk management purposes, e.g. login failures.
+-   **Audit logs** are events that are recorded for risk management purposes, for example, login failures.

 ### Updating agent configuration